Jimmy C. Draughn High School

 Jimmy C. Draughn High School (commonly known as Draughn High School) is a public high school in Valdese, North Carolina.
 It is a part of the Burke County Public Schools district.

 History

-Draughn High School opened its doors to students in August 2008.
+Jimmy C. Draughn High School opened in August 2008.
 The school was named for long-time educator and principal Jimmy C. Draughn (1934–1999).
 Draughn also served as mayor of Valdese.
-The school is the same design as Robert Logan Patton High School in Morganton, North Carolina, which opened a year earlier in 2007.
+The school shares the same design as Robert Logan Patton High School in Morganton, North Carolina, which opened a year earlier in 2007.

 Athletics

-Draughn High School offers the following sports for its students:
+Draughn is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 3A school.
+The school is a part of the Western Piedmont 3A/4A Conference.
+Draughn's school colors are old gold, black, and white, and its team name is the Wildcats.
+Sports at Draughn include: